 “Trevor Scheunemann, last seen in 2010 as Jake Wallace (La Fanciulla del West) and as Count Almaviva (Le Nozze di Figaro) was a total standout in the supporting role of Moralès.”
-Sean Martinfield, San Francisco Sentinel, November 8, 2011 – Morales in 'Carmen' at San Francisco Opera
+Sean Martinfield, San Francisco Sentinel – Morales in 'Carmen' at San Francisco Opera

-“As Figaro and Susanna's aristocratic employers, baritone Trevor Scheunemann and soprano Ellie Dehn were every bit as good, and no less wanting for romantic turmoil…Scheunemann's Count Almaviva, the target of much of this subterfuge, deployed a resonant, commanding voice…” Emily Hilligoss, SF Weekly, October 18, 2010 – Count Almaviva in 'Le nozze di Figaro' at San Francisco Opera
+“As Figaro and Susanna's aristocratic employers, baritone Trevor Scheunemann and soprano Ellie Dehn were every bit as good, and no less wanting for romantic turmoil…Scheunemann's Count Almaviva, the target of much of this subterfuge, deployed a resonant, commanding voice…” Emily Hilligoss, SF Weekly – Count Almaviva in 'Le nozze di Figaro' at San Francisco Opera

 “Rich” and “gleaming” (Washington Post) are a few words used to describe the voice of American baritone Trevor Scheunemann.

-In the 2012 – 2013 season, Trevor Scheunemann returned to the Metropolitan Opera as Silvano in the new production of Un ballo in maschera under Fabio Luisi, which was also an HD simulcast.
-Also at the MET, he reprised his role of Morales in Carmen and covered Marullo in the new production of Rigoletto.
-Last season, Mr. Scheunemann returned to the San Francisco Opera as Joe in the world . . . premiere of Heart of a Soldier and Opéra National de Bordeaux as Count Almaviva in Le nozze di Figaro.
+In recent seasons, he appeared at Opéra de Monte Carlo in his role debut as Donner in Das Rheingold, Belcore in L’elisir d’amore with Baltimore Concert Opera, and the Metropolitan Opera as Silvano in the new production of Un ballo in maschera under Fabio Luisi, which was also an HD simulcast.
+He was seen at the San Francisco Opera as Joe in the world premiere of Heart of a Soldier and Opéra National de Bordeaux as Count Almaviva in Le nozze di Figaro.
 Additionally, he debuted at Théâtre du Capitole in Toulouse as Sharpless in Madama Butterfly to great acclaim.
-Next season, he returns to Opéra de Monte-Carlo as Donner in Das Rheingold and will return to the roster of the Metropolitan Opera in productions of La bohème, Andrea Chénier, and The Enchanted Island.

 from the Richard Tucker Foundation in 2006.